jehoz/jehoz.github.io/content/projects.md

       over UDP should work just as well.

   - repo_name: shove
-    image: /static/img/thumbnails/naenae-cat.gif
     built-in: haskell
     blurb: >
-      An interpreter for a scripting language that I created.
-The language was designed with an emphasis on composing functions into intuitively readable pipelines.
+      A scripting language designed with an emphasis on composing functions into pipelines in an intuitive and readable way.
-      Not especially practical in its current state, but contains some interesting design features that I'd like to expand on.
+      Not very practical in its current state, but contains some interesting design features that I'd like to take further at some point.
 ---